jakt/JANetworking/README.md

 - This error occurs when `dataTaskWithRequest` returns an NSError, which is unrelated to the reponse error.
 This means that the request has failed.

 #### Reponse Error
- - This occurs when the `dataTaskWithRequest` returns successfully, however the reponse is within the range of status code ERROR (4xx or 5xx)
+ - This occurs when the `dataTaskWithRequest` returns successfully, however the reponse is within the range of status code ERROR (4xx or 5xx).
  - This can also occur when the server call is successful but the JSON packet received includes an `error` key that has valid information that can be parsed.

 #### JAError
-JAError contains properties `JAError.field` and `JAError.message`
+JAError contains properties `JAError.field` and `JAError.message`.
 You can access this information through the JANetworkingError property `err.errorData` which returns an Array of JAError objects.